Cartoon Hangover: Bee and PuppyCat

-Bee and PuppyCat is an American animated web series created and written by Natasha Allegri, and directed by Larry Leichliter.
+Bee and PuppyCat is an American animated series created and written by Natasha Allegri, and directed by Larry Leichliter.
 Fred Seibert serves as the series' executive producer, with producers Kevin Kolde and Eric Homan, as well Allegri co-producing the series.
 The series revolves around Bee (voiced by Allyn Rachel), an unemployed young adult, when suddenly she encounters a mysterious creature called PuppyCat (voiced by the Vocaloid program Oliver).
 She adopts this apparent cat-dog hybrid, and together they go on an intergalactic babysitting gig to pay her monthly rent.

 Fin Punch

 Fin Punch was an English dub of the 2012 Chilean series Personas Cetaceas which was created by Matias Latorre and animated by Marmota Studio.
 It is set in a world where humans and sea mammals co-exist.
 The series ran for eighteen episodes and ended on a cliffhanger.
-The English dub ran from February 5, 2015 to April 7, 2015 on Cartoon Hangover.
+The English dub ran from February 5, 2015, to April 7, 2015, on Cartoon Hangover.